|

 an adult including the entrance fee of the

+folklore museum.
 The Black Gate was reconstructed in 1960,

 and the second gate and the fence were done